-4.4.4 Length of Open Trench
+4.4.5 Length of Open Trench

-The length of the open trench for traditional installation will be determined by the maximum length of conduit that can be placed during a working day.
-For land installation within Segment 12, the typical length of trench that will be open per day is 200 feet but may be more if conditions allow (up to a maximum of 300 feet).
+The length of the open trench for traditional installation will be determined by the maximum length of cable that can be pulled.
+For land installation, the typical length of trench that will be open per day is 200 feet but may be more if conditions allow (up to a maximum of 300 feet).
+Any trench within 50 feet of CSX tracks or access road is subject to approval by CSX or its representative and may be limited to less than 200 feet if the trench presents a potential obstacle to access by or operations of CSXT.